 Our Journey to a University

 Sixty years later on July 1, 2011, Western New England College officially became Western New England University.
 The change to university status better reflects our growth, our diversity, our expanded graduate offerings, and our comprehensive nature.
-Along with the change in name of the University, four of our Schools: Arts and Sciences, Business, Engineering, and Pharmacy became “Colleges.”
+Along with the change in name of the University, four of our Schools: Arts and Sciences, Business, Engineering, and Pharmacy (now College of Pharmacy and Health Sciences) became “Colleges.”
 Our School of Law retained its name.

 Close-knit Yet Comprehensive